Family History

 Joseph Fetter and Jennie Ferree are my great grandparents

-Peter Craver was engaged in chopping wood and burning it into charcoal and shipping it to the Cincinnati market.
-The year 1849 saw Peter and Elizabeth the owners of a comfortable home in Boston (now Owensville), Clermont County, Ohio which they purchased from Henry Kline.
-Their son Jacob married Margaret Schmidt and on July 8, 1867 Rose Craver was born.
+Peter Craver engaged in chopping wood, converting it into charcoal, and shipping it to the Cincinnati market.
+By 1849, Peter and Elizabeth owned a comfortable home in Boston (now Owensville), Clermont County, Ohio, which they purchased from Henry Kline.
+Their son Jacob married Margaret Schmidt, and on July 8, 1867, Rose Craver was born.

 The Battle of the Bulge.
 Their youngest daughter, Rita, married Robert Brandner.

 Peggy Brown and Richard Tyrrell are my parents.
-I have a younger sister, Donna Sue Tyrrell Juniet and a younger brother, James Mitchel.
-As adults we lived far apart raising our children in different states.
+I have a younger sister, Donna Sue Tyrrell Juniet, and a younger brother, James Mitchel.
+As adults, we lived far apart, raising our children in different states.

 Education in History

-This test is reproduced word-for-word from the original 1895 Salina, Kansas 8th Grade Final Exam
+This test is reproduced word-for-word from the original 1895 Salina, Kansas 8th Grade final exam

 ARITHMETIC